alaffin12/stackedit/Bastion.md

 * Every session represents "one week" of bastion time (we explain it away as time flows differently on different planes).
 * Each week players will have the option to activate different benefits of different facilities (which could result in bonuses changing mid-battle - might have to be looked into).
 * Each facility has an upkeep cost associated with it that is paid whether or not it is used during a week.
 It may have further costs for different benefits.
 * Facilities can be built and upgraded as needed (although they will require money and downtime to do this).
-There is
+There is no limit on the number of facilities that the bastion can have - however only one facility can be under construction/upgrade at any given time.
+* A maximum of five facilities may be used in any given week, regardless of the number
 * During an attack on the bastion roll the appropriate dice for the attack.
 For every "1" rolled a facility (at random) is disabled for the week.

 Each facility can be used to produce a maximum of one benefit per week.
 Each person can receive the maximum of one 'active' benefit per week ('active' in this context meaning bonuses to their character - if a facility is used to produce an item or gold then all may benefit from it.